haddockapp/haddockapp/atp.md

 - **Steps:**
   1. Click on the "Deploy a project" button on the top-right corner of the page.
   2. Select the "N/A" authorization method.
   3. Fill in your desired public Github repository name.
+      _If you are testing on the `demo.haddock.ovh` environment, you can use the `haddockapp/demo_public` repository._
   4. Fill in your desired branch to deploy from.
+      _If you are testing on the `demo.haddock.ovh` environment, you can use the `main` branch._
   5. Enter your Docker Compose file's path inside the repository.
+      _If you are testing on the `demo.haddock.ovh` environment, you can use the `compose.yml` file._
   6. Move to the next step.
   7. Use the sliders to set your desired allocations for CPUs, Memory and Disk.
+      _If you are testing on the `demo.haddock.ovh` environment, you can use the `2` for CPUs, `2048` for Memory and `512` for Disk._
   8. Press the "Create" button
 - **Expected result:**
   - A new project card should appear in the dashboard's project list.